inductiva/inductiva/tutorials/simulators/CP2K.md

 (103 seconds), as shown in the `In Progress` line.
 This represents the actual execution time of the CP2K benchmark on a 16 virtual CPU machine.

-For comparison, this same simulation takes **1 minute and 15 seconds** on a similar local machine with a 16 virtual CPUs (Ryzen 7 7700X).
+For comparison, the same simulation takes **1 minute and 15 seconds** on a similar local machine with a 16 virtual CPUs (Ryzen 7 7700X).
 This performance difference is expected, as cloud CPUs typically have lower clock speeds compared to high-performance desktop processors, prioritizing energy efficiency and density over raw speed.

-The good thing about Inductiva is that you only need to change two lines of code to speed up your simulation.
+However, increasing the number of vCPUs on this cloud machine can improve this result.

 ### Scaling Up Your Simulation

-Scaling up your CP2K simulation is as simple as changing two parameters:
+With the Inductiva API, scaling up your CP2K simulation is as simple as changing two parameters:

 1. Modify the `machine_type` to a more powerful machine with more vCPUs.
 2. Adjust the `n_vcpus` accordingly to maximize parallel processing efficiency.